 Current law sets a limit on the size of mortgages that Fannie and Freddie can buy.
 Mortgages above the limit, called jumbo loans, are less likely to be securitized than the conforming mortgages that Fannie and Freddie are allowed to purchase.
-Partly as a result, mortgage rates for nonconforming loans are slightly higher than conforming loan rates.
-Critics of the conforming loan limit argue that the limit has a disparate geographical effect: in some areas of the country the current limit, which is \$359,650 for single-family homes, covers all but the high end of the market, while in other areas, such as San Francisco or New York City, virtually all real estate transactions take place over the limit.
+Partly as a result, mortgage rates for nonconforming loans are slightly higher than conforming loan rates.14 Critics of the conforming loan limit argue that the limit has a disparate geographical effect: in some areas of the country the limit, which was \$417,000 for single-family homes (in 2006 and 2007), covers all but the high end of the market, while in other areas, such as San Francisco or New York City, virtually all real estate transactions take place over the limit.

 H.R.
 1461 would raise the conforming loan limit in metropolitan areas where the median home price exceeds the current limit.
 In those areas, the limit would be set at the median home price, up to a ceiling of 150% of the current limit.
-For more information on this proposal, see CRS Report RS22172, Proposed Changes to the Conforming Loan Limit.
+For more information on this proposal, see CRS Report RS22172, Proposed Changes to the Conforming Loan Limit, by Barbara Miles and Mark Jickling.